Catherine M. Blake, MA, LPC, Certified Therapist in EMDR

 How I work

-I work with both individuals, couples (my evidence-based research improved marital satisfaction), caregivers, and adult children whose lives are touched by these challenges.
+I work with individuals, couples whose lives are touched by these challenges.

 Our journey together would be dictated by your individual needs since these situations can vary a great deal.
 Some common problems can include: fatigue, slow brain processing, and emotional volatility.